Fat Collective: Exploring

 a counsellor, consultant, and fat liberationist who is deeply committed to trusting my own body and supporting others to trust theirs.

-To learn more about me, my approach to counselling,
+To learn more about me, my approach to counselling, and my work, click here.

 My approach is grounded in fat liberationist, anti-racist, gender/sexuality affirming, intersectionally feminist, decolonial, and anti-oppressive practices, all of which I continue to grow into.